 Once you have been admitted to Amherst College and completed all of the preliminary steps, you will be ready to have an I-20 or DS-2019 issued.

-- If you are not a US citizen/US permanent resident and are planning to study toward a degree in Amherst College’s four-year undergraduate program, then you will most likely be pursuing an F-1 nonimmigrant student visa.
-If you are pursuing F-1 status, you will need an I-20, which is a “Certificate of Eligibility for Nonimmigrant Student Status,” from Amherst College in order to apply for your F-1 visa.
+- If you are pursuing F-1 status, you will need an I-20, which is a “Certificate of Eligibility for Nonimmigrant Student Status,” from Amherst College in order to apply for your F-1 visa.

-- Along with your application to Amherst College, you provided basic biographical information, contact information, historical immigration information, and even a copy of your passport.
+- In application to Amherst College, you provided basic biographical information, historical immigration information, and even a copy of your passport.
 Once you have completed all of the preliminary steps, the CISE will review your information and use it to issue you an I-20.
 If the CISE has any questions about the information provided, we will contact you directly via email.

-- The I-20 issuance timeline can vary based on how quickly you complete the preliminary steps and when your Financial Aid information is processed, though many I-20s are issued 2 - 4 weeks after these steps have been completed.
+- The issuance of I-20s begins each year in May, as student's Financial Aid information becomes finalized.
+Students' I-20 issuance timelines can vary based on how quickly the preliminary steps are completed and when the Financial Aid information is processed.
+Most I-20s are issued 2-4 weeks after the preliminary steps are completed.
 If you have any questions about the issuance of your I-20, please don’t hesitate to reach out to the CISE.

-- If you are not a US citizen/US permanent resident, will be joining Amherst College as a Language Assistant or through a short-term exchange program such as the Yale-NUS exchange program, and will not be studying towards a degree at Amherst, then you will most likely be pursuing a J-1 exchange visitor visa.
-If you are pursuing J-1 status, you will need a DS-2019, which is a “Certificate of Eligibility for Exchange Visitor Status,” from Amherst College in order to apply for your J-1 visa.
+- If you are pursuing J-1 status, you will need a DS-2019, which is a “Certificate of Eligibility for Exchange Visitor Status,” from Amherst College in order to apply for your J-1 visa.

 - To apply for the DS-2019, you’ll need to complete the J-1 Exchange Visitor Info Form, which includes an upload of your passport biographical page .
 Once the form has been completed, the CISE will begin processing your DS-2019 request.